-Home made remote antenna tuner at the base of the vertical antenna.
-The control of the tuner is a modification of the Collins C-2698 control so that it can tune fast from 40m to 160m.
+Home made remote antenna coupler at the base of the vertical antenna.
+The control of the coupler is a modification of the Collins C-2698 control so that it can tune fast from 40m to 160m.

 Here are some elements of the array.
 They're about 7m high, situated in an olive tree garden.
 Four of these can really make the difference in receiving!

 This is the 4 square control in my shack.
 The whole system is remotely operated via home made electronic devices. -It took a lot of modification of the original array to overcome the intermodulation from the existing AM stations in broadcast band.
 With all these modifications we get an excellent RDF and FB of the array.

 My old receiving loop, now operating under new construction, next to my shack -Operating desk of the loop, fully home made and tuning electronically exactly at the operating frequency without any mechanical variable capacitor.
 This antenna covers 80 to 160m.

 Is really grid dipping of a tank coil the last step while tuning a linear amplifier?
 Definitely not!

 The right arrangement of a shack is always the best assistant in the battle of DXing.

 Discussing ideas and techniques to remove noise and improve weak signals on 160m with Aggelos SV3RF, is surely a constructive experience.